ellakennedy/movieReviewApp/README.md

 **Getting Started**

-Getting started with MovieMate is quick and easy:
+Getting started with Popcorn Wars is quick and easy:

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.